V4Fire/Core/config/README.md

 # config

-This folder contains config files for compiling an application and running a server.
+This folder contains config files to compile an application and run a server.
 File names are tied with a value of the `NODE_ENV` environment variable.

 ## Inheritance

-The config API is support inheritance of configs from another project.
+The config API supports inheritance of configs from another project.

 ```js
 'use strict';